sreejan-chowdhury/AWS_POC/Security/AWS Shield.md

-Manged DDoS protection service.
+Managed DDoS protection service.
 We can choose the resources we want to protect.
 Automatic network flow monitoring, inline mitigation, provides advanced DDoS attack visibility and insights.

 Levels: